2026 Japanese general election: Early election call

+CDP–Komeito merger

+In response to the reports of an imminent election, the CDP considered forming a new political alliance with opposition parties to run a single proportional representation list against the LDP, potentially including Komeito, who previously had a 26-year alliance with the governing LDP.
+The CDP also instructed its prefectural chapters to meet with Komeito's local organisations, and Diet members to seek electoral cooperation.
+On 14 January, it was found that the cooperation between the CDP and Komeito had begun with view to a merger of the two parties.
+The merged party would caucus separately in the House of Councillors, but operate as a single party in the House of Representatives, with current CDP leader Yoshihiko Noda and Komeito leader Tetsuo Saito serving as co-leaders.
+The merged party's proposed name was Chūdō Kaikaku (中道改革), before its official name was finalised as Chūdō Kaikaku Rengō (中道改革連合) (CRA).
+Saito said that Noda would be named prime minister if the CRA won the election.

+Komeito announced it would not contest any constituency seats in favour of running in the proportional blocks.
+Jiji Press created a model of the constituency seats which projected that the LDP would win 97 constituency seats and the CDP would win 139 with the results of the 2024 election.
+Nippon Television projected that, with a hypothetical CDP–Komeito merger, the LDP would retain just 60 of its 132 single member districts with the 2024 election.
+As a result of this merger, the new CRA would now have 172 seats in the National Diet, thus significantly weakening the LDP's already fragile grip on power.

 Electoral system

 The 465 seats of the House of Representatives are contested via parallel voting.
 Of these, 289 members are elected in single-member constituencies using first-past-the-post voting, while 176 members are elected in 11 multi-member constituencies via party list proportional representation.
 Candidates from parties with legal political party-list, which requires either ≥5 Diet members or ≥1 Diet member and ≥2% of the nationwide vote in one tier of a recent national election, are allowed to stand in a constituency and be present on the party list.
-If they lose their constituency vote, they may still be elected in the proportionally allocated seats.
-However, if such a dual candidate wins less than 10% of the vote in their majoritarian constituency, they are also disqualified as a proportional candidate.
+If they lose their constituency vote, they may still be elected in the proportionally allocated seats; however, if such a dual candidate wins less than 10% of the vote in their majoritarian constituency, they are also disqualified as a proportional candidate.